-Throughout 2020, The Outsiders theme will be explored at The Drum Arms London, Austin and Cannes which run alongside key industry events such as SXSW and Cannes Lions Festival, on the Drum’s popular TV series ‘The Drum Show’, within the printed magazine, and on thedrum.com via a dedicated content hub.
+Throughout 2020, The Outsiders theme will be explored at The Drum Pub and The Digital Transformation Festival and on the Drum’s popular TV series ‘The Drum Show’, within the printed magazine, and on thedrum.com via a dedicated content hub.

 The Outsiders – an introduction

 Belonging.
 It’s such a basic human need that we rarely, if ever, question it.
 And yet, inherent in the desire to belong to any group or category is a passive acceptance of, or desire to, conform to its conventions.

 That’s why change so rarely comes from within.

 Change, instead, is usually created by Outsiders.
 Those with no interest in belonging, who question orthodoxies and cut through established behaviours in search of better ways.

 George Bernard Shaw said it first over a century ago ’Reasonable people adapt themselves to the world: the unreasonable ones persist in trying to adapt the world to themselves.
 Therefore, all progress depends on the unreasonable.’